joa-quim/GMTjl_doc/documentation/modules/violins.md

 ```
 \end{examplefig}

-And a group example with red dashed sparator lines.
+And a group example with red dashed separator lines.

 \begin{examplefig}{}
 ```julia